Deep Listening

 5. Spot solutions to technical problems

 If you’re stumped by a technical problem in a piece, check out recordings – especially videos – of musicians performing the repertoire you’re tackling.
-You might discover technical tricks and devise original solutions of your own.
+You might discover technical tricks and devise solutions of your own.

 6. Expand your horizons